gatsbyjs/gatsby/packages/gatsby-plugin-sharp/README.md

 ### fixed

-Automatically create sizes for different resolutions — we do 1x, 1.5x, and 2x.
+Automatically create sizes for different resolutions — you can do 1x, 1.5x, and 2x.

 #### Parameters